Water Absorption Rate (Porcelain Tile)

 When talking about porcelain tiles, the water absorption rate refers to a rating system, developed by the The American National Standards Institute, that determines how much moisture a tile’s composition can absorb.
 To test the tile’s water absorption rate, it is boiled in water and weighed to measure the change from its original dry state.
-There are four different ratings for a tile’s moisture absorption rate: non-vitreous (7%), semi-vitreous (3-7%), vitreous (.5-3%), impervious (0-.5%).
-Water absorption rates help determine which tiles can be used for different applications.
+There are four different ratings to indicate how quickly water is absorbed by the material: non-vitreous (7%), semi-vitreous (3-7%), vitreous (.5-3%), impervious (0-.5%).
+Knowing how much water a tile can take on will help determine which ones can be used for different applications.

-It’s important to consider where you’re putting up your tiles before you choose your tiles.
+Whether you’re renovating a bathroom or putting down a new kitchen floor, there are plenty of options when it comes to picking the right tiles for your next big project.
+But before you make your selections, it’s important to consider where you’re putting up your tiles.
 Keep in mind things like the amount of traffic, the amount of water, and if they’re going to be inside or outside: